Week 1 — Introduction to Quantum-Mechanical Interference — Introduction to Complex Variables

 - Thursday, Feb.
 12 — Reading: All of Feynman Chapter III-5, and the supporting material from II-35 (up to but not including Rabi’s method) — Prolem Set 9: 0.(a) Derive the angular momentum of a spinning sphere from first principles (the definition of angular momentum) and 0.(b) Derive the magnetic moment of a charged spinning disk, starting from the first princples (the definition of magnetic moment); Problems 1-4 are all four of Feynman’s problems that go with Chapter III-5

 - Monday, Feb.
-16 — Reading: Do as much reading in Chapter III-6 as you need to do the problem set (about half the chapter?) — Problem Set 10: 0.
+16 — Reading: Do as much reading in Chapter III-6 as you need to do the problem set (the tables at the end summarize all that Feynman derives) — Problem Set 10: 0.
 Prove using the formulas given in Section 5-7, what is claimed in the last paragraph of the section; Problems 1-3 are the first three of Feynman’s problems that go with Chapter III-6; As Problem 4, redo the last problem on the previous problem set if you misinterpreted it (look briefly at the first few sentences of my solution to understand the intended interpretation)